 Now is the time for us to work together to push the Obama administration for urgent action to protect mountain communities from the impacts of mountaintop removal and to begin planning for a sustainable future for Appalachia.

 In the next month, The Alliance will be hosting several strategy meetings as we map out the course of our year.
 On March 11th, we’ll be hosting a national strategy meeting in Washington, DC.
-We invite representatives from our member groups, other regional stakeholders and national allies to join us in aligning our efforts.
+We invite representatives from our member groups, other regional stakeholders, and national allies to join us in aligning our efforts.

-March 31st-April 1st will be our Spring Steering Meeting; it is an opportunity for our member groups to gather to share work updates, set strategy and build our regional work.
+March 31st-April 1st will be our Spring Steering Meeting; it is an opportunity for our member groups to gather to share work updates, set strategies and build our regional work.
 For more information about any of these upcoming meetings, contact Samantha@TheAllianceforAppalachia.org